libellux/Libellux-Up-and-Running/docs/openvas/README.md

 ### Set up GVM user and group

-Lets create the GVM user and add it to sudoers group without login.
-Also add your current sudo users to the GVM group so you're allowed to run *gvmd*.
+Create the GVM user and add it to sudoers group without login.
+Also add your current sudo user to the GVM group so you're allowed to run *gvmd*.

 :::: code-group
 ::: code-group-item Ubuntu